ainsleyclark/go-mail/README.md

 ## Overview

-- ✅ Multiple mail drivers for your needs or create your own Mailer.
+- ✅ Multiple mail drivers for your needs or even create your own custom Mailer.
-- ✅ Direct dependency free, all requests are made with the stdlib http.Client.
+- ✅ Direct dependency free, all requests are made with the standard lib http.Client.
-- ✅ Send attachments with two struct fields.
+- ✅ Send attachments with two struct fields, it's extremely simple.
 - ✅ Send CC & BCC messages.
 - ✅ Extremely lightweight.